Fspiga13/Humanoid-Robot-Obeys-Human-Action-Commands-through-a-Robot-Action-Ontology/README.md

 ## Repository contents
 ### ZoraNlpReasoner
-This folder contains the main project (ZoraNlpReasoner.jar), including the TextToRDF tool.
+This folder contains the main project (ZoraNlpReasoner.jar), including the **TextToRDF tool** and the **Ontologies**.
 To use the application it is necessary to add Stanford coreNLP inside the TextToRDF folder.
 This section of the application contains the NLP Engine we have developed.

 ### ZoraActions.crg
 This file contains the *Choregraphe* software for the Zora robot.
 This section of the application deals with the management  of the robot and the interaction with the NLP Engine from the robot.